 So what are the downsides of driving your own car or renting one?
 Although parking used to be free to guests at Walt Disney World resort hotels, Disney began charging for parking in 2018.
 Guests now must budget for hotel parking costs (although they will not have to pay an additional fee to park at the theme parks at least).

-The 2020 hotel parking fees are as follows:
+As of late 2022, Disney hotel parking fees are as follows:

 - Value Resorts: $15 per night.

 - Deluxe and Deluxe Villa Resorts: $25 per night.

 Off-property visitors should also be sure to plan for parking fees at the theme parks.
 As of December 2022, parking at the four theme parks is $25 a day (preferred parking is also available for $45-50 depending on the season).
 Parking at Disney Springs and the Disney water parks (Typhoon Lagoon and Blizzard Beach) is free for everyone.
 Parking is also free if you drive to a Disney hotel to dine.

 Be aware that parking can be distant from some of the theme parks.
 Trams have returned to bring guests closer without walking, but you may need to wait for those.
 And as of late 2022, they are only in service for the Magic Kingdom and Animal Kingdom.
 Note also that guests headed to the Magic Kingdom will need to park at the Transportation and Ticket Center and then take a monorail or boat to reach the park.

 For the convenience of a car without the cost or parking hassles, consider letting someone else do the driving at Disney.
 Taxis have long been ubiquitous on Disney property, but ridesharing services like Uber and Lyft have taken Orlando by storm the past few years.
 Get the apps on your smartphone and add your credit card before your trip.